Tian-Sky-Lan/Optimization-Algorithm/README.md

+# Optimization Algorithm

-# This is the demo of 2 Optimization Algorithm from the course of Computing Intelligence
+This is the demo of 2 Optimization Algorithm from the course of Computing Intelligence

+Genetic Algorithm and Particle Swarm Optimization

 For these two .py file to run